Logos and uniforms of the Los Angeles Lakers: Minneapolis era

 As the Minneapolis Lakers, their road uniform is powder blue with gold trim.
 It is notable that it featured the city name's abbreviation (MPLS) on their road uniforms; they later changed it to the team nickname in block lettering.
 Their home uniform is white with powder blue and gold trim, and features the team nickname.
-It was used from 1948–58.
+It was used from 1948 to 1958.
 The original MPLS uniforms were later used as throwback uniforms in the 2001–02 and 2017–18 seasons.
 The home white uniform from this era was brought back in the 2022–23 season in commemoration of the franchise's 75th anniversary.

 In their final years in Minneapolis, the uniforms were tweaked, eliminating gold; the uniform featured four stars surrounding the front of the jersey.
 The shade of blue was changed to royal blue.
 During the 2004–05 season, the Lakers wore fauxback uniforms, featuring the uniform design worn in the final seasons in Minneapolis, but with the powder blue base of the George Mikan era.

 Early Los Angeles era

 Upon moving to Los Angeles in 1960, they retained the blue and white scheme.
 The uniforms now feature a cursive 'Los Angeles' lettering.
 The road uniforms were royal blue with white and powder blue trim, while the home uniforms were white with royal and powder blue trim.
 The shorts feature the wordmark 'Lakers' on either side of the leg.
-The uniforms were used as throwbacks in the 1996–97, 2003–04 and 2020–21 seasons.
+The blue uniforms were used as throwbacks in the 1996–97, 2003–04 and 2020–21 seasons.